gitoption/git/README.md

 `git fetch --unshallow https://github.com/this_is_your_source_url_of_clone.git`

-Now do your regular work, if you still not set your new remote url, set it before to push
+Replace the above url with the url from where you did clone it.
+Now do your regular work, if you still have not set your new remote url, set it before to push

 `git remote remove origin`

 `git init`

-`git remote add origin yourNewRepoUrlHere.git`
+`git remote add origin https://github.com/your_new_repository_url_here.git`

 `git push origin master`